Buckeye–Shaker: Education

-In September 1912 the Cleveland Board of Education ceded an area at the eastern end of Buckeye - Shaker, around what would later become Shaker Square, to the Shaker Heights Board of Education.
-Currently Moreland Boulevard serves as the dividing line with homes and businesses along Moreland and to the east being within the Shaker Schools and Library district and thus paying taxes real estate taxes and participating in elections for the Shaker Heights City School District and Shaker libraries.
+In September 1912, the Cleveland Board of Education ceded an area at the eastern end of Buckeye–Shaker, around what would later become Shaker Square, to the Shaker Heights Board of Education.
+Currently, Moreland Boulevard serves as the dividing line, with homes and businesses along Moreland and to the east being within the Shaker Schools and Library District and thus paying taxes, including real estate taxes, and participating in elections for the Shaker Heights City School District and Shaker libraries.
 Households and businesses west of Moreland continue to be part of the Cleveland Metropolitan School District and Cleveland libraries.
-Because of the ability to send their children to Shaker Schools, there has historically been a large number of individuals who work in the Cleveland, particularly in city government, who live in the Shaker Schools area or Buckeye–Shaker.
-This anomaly also led to this area being a center of Cleveland's black middle class prior to the integration of the city of Shaker Heights.
+Because of the ability to send their children to Shaker Schools, there has historically been a large number of individuals who work in Cleveland, particularly in city government, who live in the Shaker Schools area, or Buckeye–Shaker.
+This anomaly also led to this area being the center of Cleveland's black middle class prior to the integration of Shaker Heights.